 - Once the process of clearing cache is complete you will see it in the log on the bottom of your phone screen.
 Do not restart your phone or turn it off when the process of clearing cache is running.

 - After clearing cache, select “Reboot System Now” option to restart your phone.

 People are hesitant to use the recovery menu option because they think they can break the phone.
 Well, the recovery options are totally safe and they are meant for fixing your phone not breaking it when things go wrong.

 This is all we have on how to fix Galaxy S9+ or Galaxy S9 not registered on network error.
 If you are still having this issue go for factory reset or flash stock firmware on your Galaxy S9.

-If you are having Not registered on network error after flashing firmware on your phone then chances are you have flashed wrong firmware on your phone.
+If you are having the same Galaxy S8 not registered on network error after flashing firmware on your phone then chances are you have flashed wrong firmware on your phone.
 Maybe you have installed a branded firmware on your unbranded phone or unbranded firmware on a branded phone like Verizon, T-Mobile or O2.